At the end of November, Chris attended the ceremony, hosted by actress and comedienne Kerry Godliman, at The Midland Hotel in Manchester.

 The popularity of flat roofs continues to rise, reasons behind the demand are plentiful.
 If you’re in the market for a new roof to enhance the look of your property that Kevin McCloud would be proud of, then look no further than a flat roof.
 This choice of a roof can look contemporary and stylish.

-A flat roof, as you would assume, is described as flat as it is almost level.
-However, it is slightly pitched, usually below 1.5 degrees.
-This allows rainwater to run off effectively.
+A flat roof, as you would assume is described as flat as it is almost level.
+However, it is pitched slightly, usually below 1.5 degrees, to allow rainwater to run off effectively.

 Relatively low cost means flat roofs are ideal for commercial buildings.
 There is less surface area to cover than a pitched roof.
 As they are easier to install it can have a significant reduction in associated labour costs.